codeclou/docker-atlassian-confluence-data-center/README.md

-# docker-atlassian-confluence-data-center
+# Docker Atlassian Confluence Data Center

+> Start an [Atlassian Confluence Data Center](https://de.atlassian.com/enterprise/data-center) with Docker for local testing during plugin development.

 [![](https://codeclou.github.io/docker-atlassian-confluence-data-center/img/github-product-logo-docker-atlassian-confluence.png)](https://github.com/codeclou/docker-atlassian-confluence-data-center)

-Start an [Atlassian Confluence® Data Center](https://de.atlassian.com/enterprise/data-center) with Docker for local testing during plugin development.
-It starts a PostgreSQL Database, several Confluence® cluster nodes and Apache2 HTTPD as sticky session loadbalancer.
+It starts a PostgreSQL Database, several Confluence cluster nodes and Apache2 HTTPD as sticky session loadbalancer.
 The shared confluence-home is handled via a shared Docker volume.
 This is not meant to be used in production!
 The cluster is designed to not be persistent, meaning, once you shut it down, all data is lost.
-See it as the Data-Center version of [`atlas-run-standalone`](https://developer.atlassian.com/docs/developer-tools/working-with-the-sdk/command-reference/atlas-run-standalone).
+See it as the Data Center version of [`atlas-run-standalone`](https://developer.atlassian.com/docs/developer-tools/working-with-the-sdk/command-reference/atlas-run-standalone).

 Please choose the Confluence version you want to run: